micro-manager/micro-manager.github.io/_pages/HamamatsuHam.md

 </tr>
 </table>

-&lt;include notice icon="info" content="Formerly (up to Micro-Manager 1.4.16) there was a
+{% include notice icon="info" content="Formerly (up to Micro-Manager 1.4.16) there was a
-legacy [Hamamatsu](Hamamatsu "wikilink") adapter (developed at UCSF) in addition to the "HamamatsuHam".
+legacy [Hamamatsu](Hamamatsu wikilink) adapter (developed at UCSF) in addition to the `HamamatsuHam`.
 That adapter will be retired in 1.4.17.
-It is still included in the OS X version, because HamamatsuHam is not supported on OS X. On Windows, if you have a hardware configuration using Hamamatsu, you will need to create a new hardware configuration using HamamatsuHam.😎"&gt;
+It is still included in the OS X version, because HamamatsuHam is not supported on OS X. On Windows, if you have a hardware configuration using Hamamatsu, you will need to create a new hardware configuration using HamamatsuHam." %}

 Before configuring the camera, you will need to download and install a recent version of [DCAM-API](http://www.dcamapi.com/).
 Make sure to read